 The LEL of most coating powders is relatively unaffected by particle size, if the material has a particle size distribution predominately between 20 and 75 microns.
 Coating powders with a particle size distribution, or a significant proportion, below this range can produce increased explosive effects when ignited.
 Spray plants using such coating powders should be designed to accommodate these effects.
-Information of the particle size distribution can be obtained from the supplier.
+Information of the original particle size distribution can be obtained from the supplier, however, this may be affected by the recycling of powders.
+Very fine particles can accumulate in filters; for safety reasons, the recycling of the final filter dusts is strongly discouraged.

 - 2.2.6 Whenever new types of coating powders are introduced into a coating plant, the maximum dust concentration limits should be confirmed with the supplier by reference to product safety data sheets (see 2.2.4). - 2.2.7 The application unit should be clearly marked with the capacity of the extraction unit and the maximum number and capacity of the spray guns.
-The configuration of the unit and coating powder usage should be regularly checked against stated values to ensure that airborne concentrations do not exceed 50% of the LEL.

-- 2.2.8 A regular maintenance and cleaning schedule should be introduced to prevent accumulation and build up of dusts.
+The configuration of the unit and coating powder usage should be regularly checked against stated values to ensure that airborne concentrations do not exceed 50% of the LEL. - 2.2.8 A regular maintenance and cleaning schedule should be introduced to prevent accumulation and build up of dusts.
 In the case of electrical equipment, build up of dusts can result in their ignition through overheating of the equipment.
-The temperature of external surfaces, or surfaces liable to be exposed to dust, of electrical equipment should not exceed 270° C. This value is 2/3 of the minimum ignition temperature of a layer of a typical coating powder. - The use of compressed air or dry brushing for cleaning up of spills or for 2.2.9 cleaning down equipment should be strictly forbidden, as these methods can distribute dusts into the atmosphere and can result in airborne dust concentrations exceeding workplace exposure limits or LELs. - 2.2.10 Suitably designed dust-tight vacuum cleaners to Standard IP6X, as defined in BS EN 60529 (ref.
+The temperature of external surfaces, or surfaces liable to be exposed to dust, of electrical equipment should not exceed 270° C. This value is 2/3 of the minimum ignition temperature of a layer of a typical coating powder. - 2.2.9 The use of compressed air or dry brushing for cleaning up of spills or for cleaning down equipment should be strictly forbidden, as these methods can distribute dusts into the atmosphere and can result in airborne dust concentrations exceeding workplace exposure limits or LELs. - 2.2.10 Suitably designed dust-tight vacuum cleaners to Standard IP6X, as defined in BS EN 60529 (ref.
 8) or wet brushing are preferred methods.
 In the latter case, care should be taken to ensure that dusts are fully wetted and are not allowed to dry out.
 Spillages of coating powders should be cleaned up immediately.
 Dependent on the quantity and type of spillage, it may be necessary to evacuate the area and initiate emergency procedures.
-Rubber squeegees can be used to remove deposits adhering to e.g. the sides of the booths. - 2.2.11 Smoking should be strictly prohibited and all sources of ignition, such as matches and lighters, should be excluded.
+Rubber squeegees can be used to remove deposits adhering to e.g. the sides of the booths. - 2.2.11 All sources of ignition, such as matches and lighters, should be excluded.
 'No smoking' notices should be prominently displayed in all areas where coating powders are stored, handled and used.
-Naked flames and operations likely to produce sparks, such as welding and cutting should be excluded whilst spraving is in progress.
-A hotwork permit should be obtained before work involving cutting is carried out on or near to any equipment that has contained coating powders. - 2.2.12 General advice on the explosibility of dusts can be obtained from the Loss Prevention Council (ref.
-3).
-Specific information on the products in use is contained in product safety data sheets.
+Naked flames and operations likely to produce sparks, such as welding and cutting should be excluded whilst spraying is in progress.
+A hot-work permit should be obtained before work involving cutting is carried out on or near to any equipment that has contained coating powders. - 2.2.12 Specific information on the products in use is contained in product safety data sheets.